JDAIN/99-scraper-googledocs/README.md

 **Use at your own Risk**

-Data is used for banned Players analysis
+Data is used for banned Players analysis and deleted after it is done.